canonical/opensearch-operator/docs/how-to/upgrade.md

 the charm revision to upgrade to.
 As an example follow up [the minor upgrades guide](how-to-minor-upgrade).

-It is important to run the `pre-upgrade-checks` action to ensure the cluster is in a healthy state before the rollback.
+It is important to run the `pre-upgrade-check` action to ensure the cluster is in a healthy state before the rollback.
 This action will check the cluster health and the status of the upgrade.

 ```shell